quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part110_23.3.1_Implemen.md

 :p How can one create surface plots for the wave solutions shown in Figure 23.5?
 ??x
-To create surface plots, you need to generate a three-dimensional plot of the wave displacement \( u(x,t) \) over time.
+To create surface plots, you need to generate a three-dimensional plot of the wave displacement $u(x,t)$ over time.
 Here's an example using Python with Matplotlib:

 ```python
 import numpy as np